mayurkale/Raft/README.md

-#NOTE:
-Assignment is not ready to evaluate yet.
-I have coded leader election but it's not working properly as of now, will debug code and try to complete code over the upcoming weekend.

-# Replicated Key Value Store
+# Replicated Key Value Store Using Raft Consenus Algorithm

+Raft algorithm have two main stages:

+- Leader Election
+- Log Replication

-In this implementation, we have developed a replicated store shared by multiple servers, with the help of a shared log structure and majority consensus based commit.
+In this implementation, we have developed a replicated key-value store shared by multiple servers, with the help of raft consensus algorithm.

 In this architecture, there are multiple server machines containing the replica of the store, which accept commands from the client.
-One of the replica is predefined as a leader.
+One of the replica is elected as a leader using raft consensus algorithm.
 The client sends the command to the servers, which processes it only if it is the leader.

-The leader, on receiving the request, sends an append message to the other servers.
-Then, it waits for acknowledgement from the other servers.
-If it receives acknowledgement from a majority of the servers, it performs the operation on the Key Value Store and responds to the client.
+Leader writes command in it's own log and sends append message to peers to get consensus for log entry commit, and once consensus is achieved it writes that command entry in it's own log and asks other peer servers to append log entry to their own log structure.

+For details of raft consensus algorithm please go through
 ..
 (Reference: In Search of an Understandable Consensus Algorithm)

 ## Run Instructions: